 We have a proven track record in intellectual property law, portfolio management and protection, enforcement strategies and achieving commercial outcomes both in Australia and internationally.

 EAGLEGATE’s founding Partner, Nicole Murdoch, is an Engineer, has formal training as a Patent Attorney and has over 10 years industry experience in the IT industry.
-She is a Doyle’s Guide recommended IP lawyer and holds a Masters in the subject matter.
-She has practiced IP law for the last 10 years and understands the practical implications of court cases on clients and their businesses.
+She has been working with IT and computers since 1984.
+She has a proven track record in obtaining commercial outcomes, is a Doyle’s Guide recommended IP lawyer and holds a Masters in Industrial Property.
+She trained as a Patent and Trade Marks Attorney with Cullens Patent and Trade Mark attorneys.
+She has practiced IP law for the last 10 years and understands the practical implications of technology contracts and court cases on clients and their businesses.
 She aims to settle cases on commercially sensible and economic terms without having to proceed to court.